pfeifle/Behavioral-Cloning/writeup.md

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road.
 #####4.1.
 Udacity Training Set
+The images contained in the Udacity training set were added to the test set.
+As this set contains a lot of images with small steering angle values, images with higher steering values were added several times.
+The higher the steering value the more often the image was added.
+In addition, the left and right images were added to the training set as well with adapted steering angles (+/- 0.15 was added to the steering value of the center image).
+By doing this, a more or less equal distribution of the steering angles within the training set was achieved.

 #####4.2 Self-Recorded Training
+In addition, to the Udacity pre-recorded training data an own training set was recorded which contained difficult curves and some situations where the car was standing at the wall and went back on track.

 ###Model Architecture and Training Strategy